influxdata/influxdb-client-js/influxdb-client-apis.postwriterequest.precision.md

 ## PostWriteRequest.precision property

-Precision for unix timestamps in the line protocol of the request payload.
+The precision for unix timestamps in the line protocol batch.

 <b>Signature:</b>